Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Method

-The outgoing partial wave corresponding to the exponentially growing transverse wave potential $\psi_{2}$ is characterised by the exponential term $\exp[ik_{y_{t_2}} (y-d)]$.
-For $\psi_{2}$ to grow exponentially as $y$ tends to $\infty$, $-\Im(k_{y_{t_2}})$ must be a positive real number.
-By performing the discretisation presented here, we are mapping $y$ to a complex path such that the exponent can be expressed as $ik_{y_{t_2}} (y'-d)$, with $y'=\zeta_{\psi_{2}}(y-d)+d$.
-By an appropriate choice of $\zeta_{\psi_{2}}$ \citep{Georgiades2022LeakyMethods}, the exponential term is made to decay.
+The outgoing partial wave corresponding to the exponentially growing transverse wave potential $\Psi_{2}$ is characterised by the exponential term $\exp[ik_{y_{t_2}} (y-d)]$.
+For $\Psi_{2}$ to grow exponentially as $y$ tends to $\infty$, $-\Im(k_{y_{t_2}})$ must be a positive real number.
+By performing the discretisation presented here, we are mapping $y$ to a complex path such that the exponent may be expressed as $ik_{y_{t_2}} (y'-d)$, with $y'=\zeta_{\Psi_{2}}(y-d)+d$.
+With an appropriate choice of $\zeta_{\Psi_{2}}$ \citep{Georgiades2022LeakyMethods}, the exponential term can then be made to decay.

-This newly constructed, numerically decaying, function is the analytical continuation of the transverse potential $\psi_{2}$ over the complex path defined by Eq. \eqref{h psi 2 map}, and we denote it by $\tilde {\psi}_{2}$.
-Just like $\psi_{2}$ it is fully determined by its value at the interface, while due to our choice of mapping, which maintains one collocation point at the physical interface of the waveguide and the bottom solid, $\psi_{2}$ and $\tilde {\psi}_{2}$ attain the same value at that interface.
-What is more, as a time harmonic function, $\tilde {\psi}_{2}$ also satisfies the governing Eq. \eqref{equation of motion half-space shear} for the same wavenumber $k_x$.
-As a result, by discretising a complex path as opposed to the physical half-space of the elastic solid, we are able to solve Eq. \eqref{equation of motion half-space shear} for a numerically stable and decaying function for the same complex wavenumber $k_x$, while also being able to reconstruct the physical, exponentially growing, solution from its value at the interface.
+This newly constructed, numerically decaying, function is the analytical continuation of the transverse potential $\Psi_{2}$ over the complex path defined by Eq. \eqref{h psi 2 map}, and we denote it by $\tilde {\Psi}_{2}$.
+Just like $\Psi_{2}$, it is fully determined by its value at the interface, while due to our choice of mapping, which maintains one collocation point at the physical interface of the waveguide and the bottom solid, $\Psi_{2}$ and $\tilde {\Psi}_{2}$ attain the same value at that interface.
+What is more, as a time harmonic function, $\tilde {\Psi}_{2}$ also satisfies the governing Eq. \eqref{equation of motion half-space shear} for the same wavenumber $k_x$.
+As a result, by discretising a complex path as opposed to the physical half-space of the elastic solid, we are able to solve Eq. \eqref{equation of motion half-space shear} for the numerically stable and decaying function, $\tilde {\Psi}_{2}$, and the same complex wavenumber $k_x$, and then reconstruct the physical, exponentially growing, solution of $\Psi_{2}$ from its value at the interface.
+We note the resemblance of the complex rational maps of Eqs. \eqref{h phi 1 map} - \eqref{h psi 2 map} to the complex coordinate stretching used in the technique of PMLs; see the Appendix for a discussion.

-Using this method, Eq. \eqref{equation of motion half-space shear} can be discretised and presented in matrix form as follows
+By employing this technique, Eq. \eqref{equation of motion half-space shear} can be discretised and presented in matrix form as follows

-where $I$ is the $N\times N$ identity matrix and $\boldsymbol{\tilde{\psi}_{2}}$ is the vector containing the evaluations of $\tilde{\psi}_{2}$ at the collocation points in the complex path.
+where $I$ is the $N\times N$ identity matrix and $\boldsymbol{\tilde{\Psi}_{2}}$ is the vector containing the evaluations of $\tilde{\Psi}_{2}$ at the collocation points in the complex path.

-For the non-evanescent partial waves, we use the rational maps in Eqs. \eqref{h phi 1 map}-\eqref{h psi 1 map} to treat Eqs. \eqref{equation of motion waveguide x}-\eqref{equation of motion half-space shear} in an analogous manner, i.e. to obtain a discretisation of the domains and a matrix formulation of the equations.